Corporate Governance report

 The Personnel & Compensation Committee comprises Tim Talaat (chair), Claudine Mollenkopf, Peter Schaub (except for matters regarding his own compensation) and Christian Wipf.
 The Group CEO also attends all committee meetings as a permanent guest, unless his own compensation or other topics relating to him are being discussed.
 The committee’s tasks comprise in particular:

 - devising guidelines for the CPH Group’s compensation and benefit policy (in particular the compensation principles for the Board and Group Executive Management) on behalf of the Board of Directors

 - submitting proposals for the compensation of the Board of Directors to the full Board

 - assessing the performance of the Group CEO and the further members of Group Executive Management and their achievement of their annual targets, and submitting corresponding proposals for the fixed and variable compensation of the same to the full Board of Directors

 - monitoring the implementation of the CPH Group’s personnel and compensation policies along with groupwide salary developments

 - making recommendations to the full Board of Directors on elections to its ranks and the appointment of a new Group CEO and/or further members of Group Executive Management, and on their terms and conditions of employment.

-The committee met for three half-day deliberations and held two telephone conferences in 2019.
+The committee met for three half-day deliberations in 2021.
+All meetings were fully attended.

 3.6 Definition of areas of responsibility

 In accordance with Article 716a of the Swiss Code of Obligations, the Board of Directors has certain non-transferrable and inalienable duties.
-The authorities of and the collaborations between the Board of Directors, its committees and Group Executive Management are laid down in the Organizational Regulations (https://cph.ch/en/investors/documentation/ under “Articles of incorporation, regulations and description of duties”).
+The authorities of and the collaborations between the Board of Directors, its committees and Group Executive Management are laid down in the Organizational Regulations, which will be found (in German) at https://cph.ch/en/investors/documentation/ under ‘Articles of incorporation, regulations and descriptions of duties’.